pmem/pmemfile/doc/libpmemfile.1.md

 _ERRORS_
 ```
 EACCESS Execute permission is denied for pmem resident files.
 Otherwise
-as defined in the execve() manpage.
+as defined in the execve(2) manpage.
 ```